exercism/website-copy/tracks/python/exercises/General/mentoring.md

 It is often simpler to specify what **should** be in the string than to specify what shouldn't.
-Testing for what to include can be simpler than tests for what to exclude.
+Testing for what to include can be simpler than testing for what to exclude.